 7th Annual Rails to Reels Film Festival

 MERIDIAN, Miss.
-(WTOK) - The 7th Annual Rails to Reels Film Festival will take place on Friday and Saturday, October 22nd and 23rd, at Meridian’s Historic Temple Theatre.
+(WTOK) - The 7th Annual Rails to Reels Film Festival is Friday and Saturday at Meridian’s historic Temple Theatre.

-Filmmakers from all over will have their films showcased on the big screen for Meridian to enjoy.
+Filmmakers from all over will have their films showcased on the big screen.
 It will also have plenty of films made in Mississippi and a few in our area, sixteen total.
+Friday’s showings start at 7 p.m.
+Saturday’s begin at 10 a.m.

-The event will be showing 32 films which include documentaries with a mix of music videos and animated shorts.
+The event will showcase 32 films which include documentaries with a mix of music videos and animated shorts.
 Tickets for this two-day event are $25 for one or buy two tickets for $35.

-They can be purchased on their website.
+“For me, the Rail to Reels Film Festival is an important part of the film industry.
+The fact it’s right here in Meridian, our own backyard, it speaks wonders to Thomas (Burton) and the people that put this on.
+I actually watched and have been a part of the festival in the past.
+This is our first year for me and Ron to have our film showcased and to be in an official selection with our movie “Modern Day Disciples”.
+It means a lot to me.
+It is just one step closer to our ultimate goal and showing the world about what we are doing,” said writer, Danny Todd.

 Copyright 2021 WTOK.
 All rights reserved.